-Goldman Stays Oil Bull, Undaunted by Saudi-Russia Crude Plan
+Goldman stays oil bull, undaunted by Saudi-Russia crude plan

 The outlook for oil is still bullish, according to Goldman Sachs Group Inc.

 A plan by Saudi Arabia and Russia to revive production after over a year of curbs to clear a global glut signals supplies are currently tight, and isn’t a bearish development, analysts including Damien Courvalin wrote in a report.
-Even if the nations boost output by 1 million barrels a day, that would only offset involuntary production declines, according to the bank.
+Even if the nations boost output by 1 MMbpd, that would only offset involuntary production declines, according to the bank.

 Goldman has been an oil bull since early last year, saying growing demand and output reductions by OPEC and its allies will help revive crude from the worst crash in a generation.
 Now, as prices retreat after surging to levels last seen in 2014, the bank’s sticking to its optimistic stance and sees the current decline as temporary.
 Its latest report follows another earlier this month, when it admonished money managers who cut their bullish bets on oil.